 Take Command can help!

 Take Command makes setting up a small business HRA for your business easy.
 Our team will help you set your budget, take care of the admin paperwork, and help your employees pick a plan that suits their needs.
 No need to worry about finding the perfect plan that has the right doctor network or prescription coverage, ultimately leaving someone left out and disgruntled.
 With the HRA, each employee picks the perfect plan for them that fits within your budget.
+Our team of HRA administrator experts is here to help.

 A wife to one and mother to four, Keely does all of the things.
 She’s also dabbled in personal finance blogging and social media management, contributed to MetroFamily magazine, and is passionate about good food, treasure hunting and upcycling.
 With a B.S. in Psychology from the University of Oklahoma and a knack for a witty punchline, it’s no surprise that Keely’s social posts are as clever as they get.
 In her (very little) free time, you’ll find Keely with her nose in a book or trying out a local restaurant with her family.